b0o/incline.nvim/README.md

 ![Screenshot of Incline.nvim running in Neovim](https://user-images.githubusercontent.com/21299126/167235114-d562ea45-155c-4d82-aaf1-95abb56398b7.png)

+As opposed to other statusline plugins, Incline's appearance is not pre-configured.
+You're encouraged to configure the content and appearance of your Incline statusline yourself.

 ## Example Configurations

 Incline is highly flexible, but by default it looks very plain.
 The core of an Incline configuration is the render function, which is a Lua function that Incline runs for each visible window.
 You can think of the render function like a React component - it is passed some props, and returns a tree-like data structure that describes the content and visual style of the result.
 Here's an example of a config with a simple render function that displays a colored filetype icon and filename: